eslint/eslint/docs/src/extend/custom-parsers.md

 ## Creating a Custom Parser

 A custom parser is a JavaScript object with either a `parse` or `parseForESLint` method.
-The `parse` method only returns the AST, whereas `parseForESLint` also returns additional values that let you customize the behavior of the parser even more.
+The `parse` method only returns the AST, whereas `parseForESLint` also returns additional values that let the parser customize the behavior of ESLint even more.

 Both methods should take in the source code as the first argument, and an optional configuration object as the second argument, which is provided as [`parserOptions`](../use/configure/language-options#specifying-parser-options) in a configuration file.